Russia downs 20 drones over Crimea following a spate of attacks on Moscow

 Fourteen drones were shot down by Russian air defenses and a further six were jammed electronically, the ministry said in a Telegram post.
 No casualties or damage were reported.

 The overnight attacks followed three consecutive days of drone attacks on the Russian capital, Moscow.
-Firing drones at Russia, after more than 17 months of war has little apparent military value for Ukraine, but the strategy has served to unsettle Russians and bring home to them the conflict’s consequences.
+Firing drones at Russia, after more than 17 months of war, has little apparent military value for Ukraine but the strategy has served to unsettle Russians and bring home to them the conflict’s consequences.

 Drone attacks have increased in recent weeks both on Moscow and on Crimea, which Russia annexed from Ukraine in 2014 — a move that most of the world considered illegal.